NoroffFEU/development-platforms/tensorflow.md

 - Transfer Learning: The process of using a pre-trained model as a starting point for a new problem.
 - Hyperparameters: Parameters that are set before training a model and affect its performance.
 - Embedding: A technique used to map categorical data into a continuous space for use in a neural network.
+- Data parallelism refers to scenarios in which the same operation is performed concurrently (that is, in parallel) on elements in a source collection or array.
+In data parallel operations, the source collection is partitioned so that multiple threads can operate on different segments concurrently.

 ## References